History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 15th century St Mary's church

 The name comes from Old English for a 'Settlement by the River', a reference to the River Ant, which was a much more important waterway in the medieval period than it is today.
-At the time of the Domesay Book there were 4 large landowners holding manors at Stalham, with the largest probably being the Abbey of St Benets at Home.
+At the time of the Domesday Book, there were 4 large landowners holding manors at Stalham, with the largest probably being the Abbey of St Benet's at Home.

 The River Ant was drained in the late medieval period and the first house was not erected by the Staithe until 1648.
 Stalham was a relatively self-sufficient farming community until the late 19th century.
 Even the coming of the railway in 1881 did little to change that.
 The old railway station is at the end of High Street and is now a council depot.
 The rail line itself closed in 1959.

-The 15th century parish church of St Mary's is worth a visit.
-It has an oddly truncated west tower, and a beautifully carved 15th century font.
-Look for the tomb of Catherine Catfield, who died in 1718, and a meorial brass to William Riche (d.
+The 15th-century parish church of St Mary's is worth a visit.
+It has an oddly truncated west tower and a beautifully carved 15th-century font.
+Look for the tomb of Catherine Catfield, who died in 1718, and a memorial brass to William Riche (d.
 1624).
-A section of a vividly painted medieval screen is set upon the wall.
+Five panels of a vividly painted medieval screen are set upon the wall.

-On the edge of town is Stalham Hall, an attractive Jacobean manor (not usually open to the pubic).
+On the edge of town is Stalham Hall, an attractive Jacobean manor (not usually open to the public).

 Address: Stalham, Norfolk, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.